Credit Card Consolidation

 - Requires good credit and bank approval.

-- Unlike a debt consolidation loan, there is no payoff date in sight.
+- Unlike a debt consolidation loan, a payoff date has not been established.

 Advice: Negotiate the origination fee down as close as you can to 1%.
 Avoid using credit cards in the future.
 Take advantage of the zero percent and make the largest payments possible to pay off your debt.